RAJPUT0610/My-first-mini-project-clone/README.md

+This project is only for learning purpose not for scam or stealing data for users
 # 🛒 Amazon Landing Page Clone

 A static clone of the **Amazon homepage** built using **HTML** and **CSS**.
 This mini project is great for beginners who want to practice layout design, CSS styling, and hover effects.
 It replicates the core structure of the Amazon website with a clean UI.